reidmv/reidmv-change_risk/README.md

 change_risk::respect_noop_class_interface: true
 ```

 Note that the only required parameter is `change_risk::permitted_risk`.
 The remaining parameters have acceptable defaults.
-For more information on each of these parameters and what they affect, see the [Reference](#reference) section.
+For more information on each of these parameters and what they affect, see the [reference](#change_risk_class) section.

 ### External data sources